 Race for Space

 Think your startup has what it takes to impress a panel of judges to win a year’s free office space in The B:HIVE, the country's largest and smartest co-working building?
 Then submit your entry into the B:HIVE's Race for Space competition and give your business a boost.
-And hurry - entries close May 18.
+And hurry - entries close this Friday, May 18.

 Those of you spending all that precious time applying layers of make-up and choosing your favourite lippy don’t need to fret anymore, with a personal digitised make-up artist doing the hard work for you.
 Or is this just a hopeful invention that’s going to turn your face into a clown?